Have you ever heard the saying, “it went down the wrong pipe,” after someone has taken a sip of a drink or bite of food?

 “Dysphagia is a symptom, not a diagnosis,” Dr. Sugumar said.
 “It’s like saying someone has a fever, but not where it came from or how to treat it.
 Dysphagia is a starting point for asking more questions.”

-Those with dysphagia have difficulty swallowing, while some may be unable to swallow at all.
+People with dysphagia have difficulty swallowing, while some may be unable to swallow at all.
 When this happens, it can be difficult to take in enough calories and fluids, and can lead to additional medical problems.

 What are the causes for dysphagia?